sebastian-zieba/PACMAN/docs/source/pcf.rst

 Rescales the uncertainties for the sampler (MCMC or nested sampling), so that the reduced chi2red = 1.
 Note: This only happens if chi2red < 1 after least squared fit.

+An alternative is to use uncmulti as a model in your fit.
+This will rescale the errorbars at every step of the sampler.
+The uncmulti value which the user will get after the sampling should be approximately the square root of the reduced chi square of the fit (i.e., uncmulti ~ sqrt(chi2_red)).

 run_clipiters
 ''''''''''''''''''''''''''''''''''''''''''''